JoshuaKGoldberg/create/packages/site/src/content/docs/cli.md

 If your file changes aren't statically detectable, you can always manually save the "from" file.
 :::

-### Schema Arguments
+### Base Arguments

-The Template being generated from will add in additional arguments based on its [Schema](./concepts/schemas).
+The Template being generated from will add in additional arguments based on its [Base](./concepts/bases).
-Arguments defined in a Template's Schema can be provided to `create` after a `--`.
+Arguments defined in a Template's Base can be provided to `create` after a `--`.
 Their name will be the lowercase name of the defined option.

-For example, if a Template's Schema defines a `title: z.string()` option, `--title` will be type `string`:
+For example, if a Template's Base defines a `title: z.string()` option, `--title` will be type `string`:

 ```shell
 npx create typescript-app --preset everything -- --title "My New App"
 ```

-Any required Schema arguments that are not provided will be prompted for by the `create` CLI.
+Any required Base arguments that are not provided will be prompted for by the `create` CLI.

 ### Skipping Blocks

-Most of the time, you shouldn't need to customize a Template beyond the options defined by its [Schema](./concepts/schemas).
+Most of the time, you shouldn't need to customize a Template beyond the options defined by its [Base](./concepts/bases).
 However, it can sometimes be desirable to skip producing some pieces of tooling for individual projects.

 The `create` CLI automatically adds in boolean `--skip-*` arguments that can omit specific named [Blocks](./concepts/blocks).